abbreviatedman/entering-the-web-dev-industry/tdd/lesson/readme.md

 Thanks to our tests, we caught this issue early and were able to fix it before it became a problem.
 This is the power of Test-Driven Development!

 Now, while we have finished this function, it's not perfect.
-Here's where the third step from TDD.
-We had Red (tests failing), and Green (tests passing), and now we have Refactor.
+Here's where the third step from TDD comes in.
+We did Red (tests failing), and Green (tests passing), and now we can Refactor.
 Let's refactor our `add` function to make it more readable and succinct.

 First, we'll remove the intermediate variable `answer`.